tcdi/plrust/doc/src/install-prerequisites.md

 not resolve to `UTF8`.

 [Building PL/Rust from source](https://wiki.postgresql.org/wiki/Compile_and_Install_from_source_code) requires
-installing `cargo-pgx` which requires a development toolchain capable of building Postgres itself.
+installing `cargo-pgrx` which requires a development toolchain capable of building Postgres itself.

 ### Permissions

-Installing PL/Rust with these instructions installs `rustc`, `pgx`, and `plrust` as the Linux `postgres` user.
+Installing PL/Rust with these instructions installs `rustc`, `pgrx`, and `plrust` as the Linux `postgres` user.
 The `postgres` user is created during the standard PostgreSQL installation via `apt`.
-For `pgx` to successfully install `plrust`, the `postgres` user needs ownership of the `extension` and `lib` directories.
+For `pgrx` to successfully install `plrust`, the `postgres` user needs ownership of the `extension` and `lib` directories.
 The standard Ubuntu locations are indicated below.